3rd Bass: Breakup

 Nice retired from the music business and opened a baseball memorabilia store in Cooperstown, New York.
 He published a book, Baseball Legends of Brooklyn's Green-Wood Cemetery, under his real name in 2003, in addition to attempting to secure property for an official gravesite of Negro league players.
 Serch hosted the VH1 reality TV series Ego Trip's The White Rapper Show.
 Nash also produced a documentary about the Rooters, with interviews filmed in an old gas station in Cooperstown that he was turning into a museum of baseball fan history stocked with much of the memorabilia he was gathering.
 In 2007 Nice, along with Dropkick Murphys member Ken Casey, opened McGreevy's 3rd Base Saloon, a baseball history-themed sports bar, in Boston in April 2008.
 In 2009 MC Serch was featured on rapper Kurious's album II and music video by Amalgam Digital.

 On April 6, 2013, MC Serch announced on Facebook that 3rd Bass would reunite after over 20 years to tour in celebration of The Cactus Album's 25th anniversary.
-However, they only did two shows that year: a reunion show at a club in Brooklyn in July, and a cameo appearance on Labor Day at a festival in Indianapolis, which has proven to be their last known performance.
+However, they only did two shows that year: a reunion show at a club in Brooklyn in July, and a cameo appearance on Labor Day at a festival in Indianapolis.

+On November 8, 2024, the group performed together for the first time in 11 years at WBLS' 50th anniversary concert.
+A 2025 North American tour has been announced.

+On August 16 & 17, 2025 3rd Bass reunited to perform at the Beatstock music festival in New York and New Jersey.